Hardcoreprawn/architecture/input/posts/solutions/architecture-decision-records.md

 This process can help you record your architectural and technical decisions for further reference and have the new team members up to date from day one.

-A centralised Architecture team can review any ADRs made and either look to amend any of the Architecture Artefacts in response.
+A centralised Architecture team can review any ADRs made and look to amend any of the architectural artefacts in response.
 It may be that several decisions cause a change in precedence, which requires adjusting principles or technology guidelines.

 Remember, the aim of an architecture practice is to: